-The appearance of the rash will suggest the diagnosis; however, PLEVA can often look like chickenpox but take much longer to clear and PLC can look like psoriasis (red, flaky, crusty patch of skin covered with silvery scales).
-The examination under the microscope of a small sample of the rash (a skin biopsy) can confirm the diagnosis.
+The appearance of the rash will suggest the diagnosis.
+However, PLEVA can often look like chickenpox but take much longer to clear than chickenpox, and PLC can look like psoriasis (red, flaky, crusty patch of skin covered with silvery scales).
+The examination under the microscope of a small sample of the rash (a skin biopsy) taken by a dermatologist can confirm the diagnosis.

 Where can I find out more about pityriasis lichenoides?

 Web links to detailed leaflets: